-The steel pipe distribution division is carried out through BSC which operates out of one main distribution warehouse, located in Edmonton, Alberta, that stocks \$8 - \$12 million of steel pipe inventory.
+The steel pipe distribution division is carried out through BSC which operates out of one main distribution warehouse, located in Edmonton, Alberta, that stocks \$8 - \$10 million of steel pipe inventory.
 BSC has assisted in the growth of many of its customers through its strong vendor relationships that have provided customers a diverse group of product offerings.

-BSC carries over 500 steel tubular products ranging in various diameters and lengths.
+BSC carries a wide variety of steel tubular products ranging in various diameters and lengths.
 The Company has sales from product lines as follows: